Sonic Rush Adventure: Gameplay

-Sonic Rush Adventure is an action-adventure platform game similar in gameplay and style to the original 2005 Sonic Rush.
+Sonic Rush Adventure is a platform game similar in gameplay and style to the original 2005 Sonic Rush.
 As in the original, players control Sonic the Hedgehog or Blaze the Cat, whose goal is to collect the Chaos Emeralds and their alternate-dimensional counterparts, the Sol Emeralds, and defeat a nefarious band of robot pirates.
 Like the original, Sonic and Blaze attack by jumping and spinning, can perform a speed boost using a Tension Gauge (which is filled when they perform tricks in mid-air or defeat robot enemies), collect rings as a form of health, and power-ups such as elemental shields and invincibility.
 The gameplay is split into seven levels, each of which contains three parts: two normal levels; and a boss fight.
 In normal levels, players must reach the treasure chest at the end of the stage, while using features such as springboards and boost pads, and avoiding obstacles such as robots, spikes, and bottomless pits.
 In boss fights, players must defeat a large robot by jumping on its vulnerable spot to deplete its health meter.
 When completing a level, players are given a grade based on their performance; an "S" rank is the best, while a "C" is the worst.
 Both of the DS's screens are used to display the play area, with the player's character moving between them as necessary.